Debbydamsel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that creates a directory with permission in the working directory
+a script that changes the group owner for a file